litteratum/workon/README.md

 workon done [<my_project>]
 ```

+It will check:

+* unpushed changes
+* leaved stashes
+* unstaged changes

-It will check if you did not forget to push your changes or leaved any stashes and then remove a project folder
+and then remove a project folder from the working directory.
-under a working directory.
 If there is something left, the command will fail.
-But as with `start` command, you
+But as
-always can use `-f/--force` flag if you are confident.
+with `start` command, you always can use `-f/--force` flag if you are confident.

 If the command ran without arguments, it will remove ALL projects from a working directory.